|

 always seems to appear in Paul’s writings.

-Paul tells Timothy “to do the work of an
+tells Timothy in verse 5 “to do the work of an evangelist”.

-might be able to say from this verse that Timothy was an evangelist.
+We might be able to say from this verse that Timothy was an

 considered himself to be an apostle, teacher, and preacher, among other